*** CORONAVIRUS UPDATE 06/04/2021 ***

 ❗ IMPORTANT NEWS ABOUT COVID-19 VACCINATIONS from NHS ENGLAND❗

-Due to new advice from the UK Chief Medical Officers, vaccine providers are being asked to prioritise first dose vaccination jabs over second doses.
+For those of you lucky enough to have had your first vaccine, you will have heard the new advice from the UK Chief Medical Officers, vaccine providers are being asked to prioritise first dose vaccination jabs over second doses.

 The new medical advice is that the second dose of the vaccine remains effective when given up to 12 weeks after the first dose, and should be given towards the end of this 12 week period.

-YOU DO NOT NEED TO CALL YOUR GP.
-We will call you to reschedule your second vaccine appointment.
+YOU DO NOT NEED TO CALL US.
+We will call you to schedule your second vaccine appointment.

 Clinics being held at Grindon firstly then opening up throughout Sunderland from next week – Millfield is our locality hub where our patients will be expected to have their vaccines.